Applying Google’s SRE Book Without Being Google

 Formal capacity planning

 The book dedicates chapters to proactive capacity planning across dozens of datacenters.
 In AWS with autoscaling and serverless, the provider solves most of the problem.
-Reading those chapters helps understand the phenomenon, not necessarily apply it verbatim.
+Reading those chapters helps understand the phenomenon; applying them verbatim isn’t necessary.

 A Realistic Starting Roadmap